Electrasy: Career

-Electrasy (originally named Crush and then Vivid from 1994 to 1996) achieved UK Singles Chart success with "Morning Afterglow" (reached number 19 and later number 49 in the US Rock charts in 2000), and released two major label albums, 1998's Beautiful Insane in the UK and 2000's In Here We Fall in the US.
+Electrasy (originally named Crush and then Vivid from 1994 to 1996) achieved UK Singles Chart success with "Morning Afterglow" (reached number 19 and later number 49 on the US Rock charts in 2000), and released two major label albums, 1998's Beautiful Insane in the UK and 2000's In Here We Fall in the US.
 "Morning Afterglow" was on both albums and a new version of "Angel" was recorded for In Here We Fall.
-Recording began for their third album Wired for Dreaming in 2001, but because of trouble with their record labels – first MCA/Universal UK and then Arista in the U.S. – delayed release of the third album, until it was finally released on physical format in 2008 with the help of Pink Hedgehog Records.
+Recording began for their third album, Wired for Dreaming, in 2001, but because of trouble with their record labels – first MCA/Universal UK and then Arista in the U.S. – delayed release of the third album, until it was finally released on physical format in 2008 with the help of Pink Hedgehog Records.

 During their career, Electrasy played over 180 shows in 1998, including two live performances on Channel4 TFI Friday and appearing on the Other Stage at the Glastonbury Festival in 1999.
 The band were also voted #2 NEW ARTIST OF 1999 by WBRU's listeners, and in the Top Songs Of 99 chart, "Morning Afterglow" came in at #7, and "Best Friend's Girl" came at #63.

 In Here We Fall features a cover of the Led Zeppelin song "Dazed and Confused".
 The song "Cosmic Castaway", from the same album, was also featured on the soundtrack album of the 2000 animated film Titan A.E. and has been streamed over 3 million times.
 In addition, their song "Renegades" can be heard in the final scene and credits of the 2001 film Monkeybone.

 In 2013, the band released a previously unreleased version of the song "Today's the Day" for Pink Hedgehog Records' compilation album Close to the Hedge, featuring various artists.
 This version of the song was originally recorded in 1997 as part of the pre-production for the album Beautiful Insane.

-According to The Guinness Book Of Records, Electrasy won an award for having 4,400 custard pies thrown in three minutes featuring members of the Official Laurel and Hardy fan club, which was also part of the music video to their single "Best Friend's Girl".
+According to The Guinness Book of Records, Electrasy won an award for having 4,400 custard pies thrown in three minutes featuring members of the official Laurel and Hardy fan club, which was also part of the music video to their single "Best Friend's Girl".